 You can use these sample lessons to encourage students to reflect on their use of technology for learning, their involvement with school or career exploration:

-People often ask us for the specific step-by-step directions they should use when taking the Speak Up survey.
+Speak Up.
 Below we have provided instructions for Educators and Students just in case you or your students get stuck while trying to navigate through the process:

-Where do I go to take the survey?
+Where do I go to access Speak Up?

 When will Speak Up data results be available